Xewdy444/Playwright-reCAPTCHA/README.md

 |  MacOS  |     brew install ffmpeg     |
 | Windows |    choco install ffmpeg     |

-You can also download the latest static build from [here](https://ffmpeg.org/download.html)
+You can also download the latest static build from [here](https://ffmpeg.org/download.html).

 > **Note**
-> Make sure to have ffmpeg and ffprobe in your system's PATH so that the library can find them.
+> Make sure to have the ffmpeg and ffprobe binaries in your system's PATH so that the SpeechRecognition library can find them.

 # Examples